tony-aw/tinycodet/README.md

 - `main_package`: the name (string) of the main package to load.
 - `depends`: a character vector giving the dependencies of the main package to load under the alias also.
-One can also set this to `TRUE`, in which case ALL dependencies of the `main_package` are loaded.
+One can also set this to `TRUE`, in which case all dependencies of the `main_package` are loaded, except base and recommended packages.
 - `enhances`: a character vector giving the packages enhanced by the `main_package` to be loaded under the alias also.
 - `extends`: a character vector giving the